6 Minute Read

 A Roth IRA (Individual Retirement Arrangement) is similar to a Roth 401(k) but isn’t offered by your employer.
 It’s a retirement savings account that also allows you to pay taxes on the money before you invest it.

 These after-tax contributions have two big advantages.
 First, the money you invest in your Roth IRA grows tax-free.
 Second, you won’t owe taxes when you withdraw your money in retirement.
 So, if your account grows by hundreds of thousands of dollars over time, you won’t owe taxes when it’s time to use that money in your golden years!
 Talk about a win!

 For 2018, the total amount you can contribute to either a Roth IRA or a traditional IRA is $5,500—or $6,500 if you’re age 50 or older.
 A financial advisor can help you sort out all the details to make sure you understand your options.

 If you invest directly through a financial advisor or investing firm, you can automate your monthly contributions to your Roth IRA.
 This will require an extra step in paperwork, but it’s worth your time to make sure you’re putting money away consistently.
 Slow and steady wins the race.

 3. Find a Financial Advisor Who Can Help You Start Investing

 You’ll have questions when you start investing—it’s normal.
-You might be asking yourself, Which are the best funds to choose?
+You might be asking yourself, Which are the best mutual funds to choose?
 How do I manage my 401(k)?
 How do I set up a Roth IRA?
-That’s why it’s important to reach out to a financial advisor.
 An experienced professional can show you how to start investing and help you make the best decisions possible for your retirement savings.

 The right financial advisor will: